ndidplatform/ndidplatform.github.io/example-authen-flow.md

 After starting `api` you can start the flow, you can test with our `examples` or with `HTTP` tool of your choice ex. `POSTMAN`.

-## Test the flow with our client-example
+## Test the flow with our examples

 Go to our `examples` repositories.
 If you run the examples in the same machine, you can use these scripts.